-Again to all of you who volunteer for standby and call
+Again to all of you who volunteer for standby

 Suggest to your neighbours and friends to also volunteer.
 Volunteers are our only source of man power help.
 There can be income tax benefits.
 You all can contribute, it can be a small or large amount, it is totally up to you.